lojithv/cms201-test/README.md

 * if at any time the workflow fails, then just return.
 This will make the worker just try to upgrade events and its snap state the next day.
 * send an ***ERROR*** email to the gmail account.

+## todo

+0. We have a key problem.
+We must use timestamp.id as the key number I think.
+And then we must make sure that when we upgrade, the last event we add is not the same timestamp as is now currently.
+1. worker functions for `/admin/backup`
+2. worker function for `/api/data/xyz` => then read and reload the corresponding `/data/xyz` from github.
+Cache forever.
+2. .yml file for cron job on github.
+3. convert the .yml file into a single reaction from worker workflow dispatch.
+4. set up history.html view.
+Just get the pages from `/data/pages.json`, and then load the snaps and events as needed.